pgdouyon/vim-niffler/README.md

 Requirements
 ------------

-Niffler currently requires both the `find` and `grep` utilities and MacOSX or any \*nix OS for full support.
-Niffler is not fully supported on Windows, only the NifflerMRU and NifflerBuffer commands are available.
+Niffler currently requires both the `find`, `grep`, and `touch` utilities for full support.
+Niffler is not tested on Windows and its current level of support is unknown.

 Installation